Lalemaouloud/MAGGImpute/scripts/Imputation_methods/Scikit-learn_based_approach/Gene_pa_matrices/results/imputations.md

-## Descriptions of script imputation-methods.py : This script perform various scikit-learn imputation methods.
+## Descriptions of the imputation-methods.py script : This script perform various scikit-learn imputation methods.

 ## Table of Contents
 - [Imputation Methods for MAGs Data](#imputation-methods-for-mags-data)